 Quietmusic is a weekly radio show that began in 1994 on KYOT-FM/Phoenix; the show became nationally syndicated in 2000 and aired in many cities and towns across North America.
 The syndicated show ended in January 2009; the KYOT program finally ended in August 2011.
 Since then, the show has been broadcast exclusively online.

 How did this show come about?
-Once upon a time, almost 30 years ago, I started DJ-ing at a very cool eclectic music station in Santa Fe, NM.
+Once upon a time, over 30 years ago, I started DJ-ing at a very cool eclectic music station in Santa Fe, NM.
 (KLSK).
 Because I was just starting out, my first air shifts were at night, usually from 8pm-2am, with one interminably long overnight shift starting at 11 on Saturday night and going to 8am on Sunday.
 The station’s music mix was primarily instrumental, and covered a wide palette of styles – jazz (both contemporary and traditional), classical, folk, light rock, mellow R&B, and a type of music later referred to as “new age”.
 With an amazing library of music at my disposal, I got to mix all kinds of music, and was often thrilled to find many combinations of seemingly different styles blend together seamlessly.

 That interminably long overnight shift led to a breakthrough of sorts.
 Every week, by 4am, it became a major challenge just to stay up and function without falling asleep.
 But like clockwork, just when I thought I was totally wasted and not even able to think straight, I would get my “second wind” at about the time just before sunrise.
 I could see the Sangre De Christo mountains come into view through the window of the studio, the early morning light was beautiful, I could really feel some magic to the beginning of the day…and for some reason, I would pick out the most quiet, peaceful, contemplative, and compelling music in our library, and play it from 5am or so, until the end of my shift.
 I rarely got phone calls at night; but when I started to spin the quiet stuff in the morning, the phone would just light up!
 And people were actually starting to tune into the station specifically for that “Special Feeling”.
 There was something about that particular time that hit me….and others…deeply.
-Some of the music you’ll hear on QuietMusic goes back to those days.
+Some of the music you’ll hear on Quietmusic goes back to those days.
 Anytime I hear Michael Hedges, or Vollenweider, or Liz Story or Pat Metheny – I feel those early mornings in Santa Fe as if they were yesterday.